farlies/rsked/doc/INSTALLATION.md

 Optional.
 This program receives NRSC-5 digital radio stations ("HD") using an RTL-SDR dongle.
 It offers a command-line interface as well as an API upon which other applications can be built. `rsked` drives the command line application.
+Since v1.0.6, the ARM `rsked` release includes an `nrsc5` binary that will be installed in `~/bin`.
-Retrieve the source from GitHub, then build and install per directions.
+Otherwise, retrieve the source from GitHub, then build and install per directions.
+Adjust the pathname in the `rsked.json` file to reference the correct binary.

 - https://github.com/theori-io/NRSC5